mvhmxud/IslamyApp/README.md

 # Islamy Web App using React <br/>
 <br/>
 <h1>Project Description</h1><br/>
-it's a web app application that has a lot of features That matter to every Muslim with a good user experience.<br/>
+ a web app application that has a lot of features That matter to every Muslim with a good user experience.<br/>
 <br/>
 . audio Quran with multiple reciters <br/>
 .
 Prayer Times based on the users's location <br/>